surulereict-wq/ict-support-desk/README.md

    const ENDPOINT_URL = 'https://script.google.com/macros/s/XXXXXXXX/exec';
    ```
 Save, and re-upload `script.js` to wherever the site is hosted.
-5. Connect the dashboard
+5. Connect the ICT Staff Portal
-The dashboard (`dashboard.html`) reads tickets from the same backend,
+The ICT Staff Portal (`ict-staff-3841.html`) reads tickets and staff
-protected by a simple shared key so the ticket list isn't public.
+records from the same backend, protected by a shared key so this data
+isn't public.
+It's a single page — the "Tickets" and "Staff Directory"
+tabs share one key entry rather than asking twice.
 In `Code.gs`, find:
 ```js
    const DASHBOARD_KEY = 'change-this-key';